lreynolds188/ATechSol/docs/InvoiceNinja.md

 title: InvoiceNinja
 ---

 While we have only just found this project we could not be happier with the service provided thus far.
 Built on, you guessed it, open source, this project can be run from your own dedicated server at no cost.
-InvoiceNinja does however offer a cloud hosted alternative for small business for free for ever* (We'll see).
+InvoiceNinja does however offer a cloud hosted alternative for small business for free for ever.

 Find out more about this project and their hosting options [here](https://www.invoiceninja.com/).